 The goal of Challenge Day is to help stop the teasing, alienation and lack of empathy that is so deeply a part of the school experience for millions of young people every day.
 Through a variety of games, trust-building activities and presentations, you will be given a unique opportunity to see yourself and the people around you through a new set of eyes.
 Since 1987, the nationwide Challenge Day programs have helped to transform the lives of thousands of teenagers just like you.
 Challenge Day has not only received numerous awards, but has also been featured in the best-selling book, Chicken Soup for the Teenage Soul and the Emmy Award-winning documentary, Teen Files: Surviving High School.
 As a young leader from your community, you can be part of this positive change!
 Space is limited, so register ASAP by turning in the Permission Slip signed by your parent to the main office.
 Participation is on a first come, first served basis.
 It is required that participants arrive on time and stay for the entire program.

-Challenge Day on Thursday, January 31, 2019 will be held in the Main Gym from 7:35 a.m. to 2:30 p.m.
-Be the change you want to see in the world.
+The event will be held on February 4, 2020 in the main gym from 8 a.m. to 3 p.m.
 For more information, visit the Challenge Day website.